magenta-aps/mox/doc/user/objects.rst

 Integrationdata
 ===============

-The ``integrationdata``-field is different and its uniqueness is documented here.
+The ``integrationdata`` field is different and its uniqueness is documented here.

 .. toctree::
    :maxdepth: 1